burhanmt/property/Readme.md

 - to create a db and fill up the credentials constants which are in src/Settings.php file.

 ## Conclusion
 In a nutshell, I developed  readable, expandable test project.
-I didn't be satisfied  this project.
-As I mentioned above, I focused on code quality rather then adding functionalities within short period of time.
+I am not satisfied of the codes which I've written to develop it in terms of visual design and architectural design.

+> Quality code requires to spend more time and think.